 Treatment of equine flu

 Good basic nursing is key when treating a horse with equine flu.
-Horses with a respiratory infection should be given complete rest and not restart any strenuous exercise until at least 3 to 4 weeks after the signs have gone.
+Horses with a respiratory infection should be given complete rest and not restart any strenuous exercise until at least three to four weeks after the signs have gone.

 Good stable ventilation and dust-free management is essential.
 Exposure to dust should be minimised, as horses with respiratory infections are more susceptible to airway irritation.
 It is best to switch to dust-free bedding and feed-soaked hay, or better still haylage, from the floor.